code11/verified-library/README.md

 1.2.1-prealpha
 ______________________________________
-- Added the ability to upload files after an envelope has been created.
+- Added possibility to modify recipients ( Add, update, remove )
-- Added possibility to modify recipients ( Add, remove , update )
+- Added posibility to submit user data however times needed. (see submitUserData flag)
-- Added posibility to submit user data however times needed ( see docs for more info )
+- Added the ability to upload files after an envelope has been created. ( API not documented yet)

 1.1.0-prealpha
 ______________________________________